 Member, Scientific Committee, eFreight conference, Delft, NL, 2012.

 Invited speaker in ‘Rail Freight Workshop’ held in London on 12th November 2009.

 Invited speaker in international conference titled ‘Poznan Logistics Congress’, E-logistics platform for co-modal freight transport business.- Looking for the best solution with Delphi study, 07.05.2008, Poznan, Poland.

 Invited speaker, International conference on Logistics, Best Urban Freight Solution, Padua, Italy, April 07.

-Module leader and lecturer in International Logistics module (NBS8222) for postgraduate students at Newcastle Business School.
+Module leader and lecturer in Freight Transport Logistics module (MEC 8033) for postgraduate students.